edibotopic/lecture-slides/test.md

-Quick test to see if code can be pushed from Linux device.
+Linux: Quick test to see if code can be pushed from Linux device.

+Windows: Yup, that worked fine 🏆